 A time period of one hundred and twenty days shall be allowed for submission of the application-cum-bid for grant of authorization for laying, building, operating or expanding the petroleum and petroleum products pipeline and any application-cum-bid received after the notified date and time shall not be considered.
 However, the Board may extend the date for submission of bid as deemed fit.

-The Board may extend the date of submission of bids upto a period of one month through an advertisement in the same manner as specified under sub-regulation (5), in a situation where only a single application-cum-bid is received in response to the original advertisement.
+[ ****]

 Invitation by Board for laying, building, operating or expansion of petroleum and petroleum products pipeline.